verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 #### Release name: Freedom

-Verdaccio is a free open source Javascript package proxy registry.
+Verdaccio is a free open source javascript package proxy registry.
 It is fully compatible with pnpm, yarn and npm package management clients.
 It follows the CommonJS compliant package specifications.

 You can install and upgrade to the latest version by following commands: using **npm**